 Table of contents

 The Original 2016 OSHA PEL Reduction

-A big change occurred in 2016.
-OSHA updated the respirable crystalline silica Permissible Exposure Limit (PEL) affecting the construction, manufacturing, and fracking industries.
-The PEL had been an average of 250 micrograms per cubic meter of air over an 8-hour shift.
+A big change occurred back in 2016 when OSHA updated the respirable crystalline silica Permissible Exposure Limit (PEL).
+The changes affected the construction, manufacturing, and fracking industries.
+The PEL had formerly been an average of 250 micrograms per cubic meter of air over an 8-hour shift.
 The 2016 OSHA Silica Dust Permissible Exposure Limit reduces that average exposure limit to 50 micrograms per cubic meter.
 There are at least 1.86 million construction workers exposed to respirable crystalline silica with an estimated one-third exposed to more than 50 micrograms per cubic meter.

 What is Silica Dust?